 Enough, Ankit, come to the point, mate.

 Indian internet users stand second to Indonesia in terms of being influenced by social media.
-Yet we don’t have any laws, or even codes/guides/*insert your own branding* for these social media influencers, brands & marketing agencies to refer to while doing such campaigns.
+Yet we don’t have any laws, ethics or even codes/guides/*insert your own branding* for these social media influencers, brands and marketing agencies to refer to while running influencer marketing campaigns.

-It’s high time, even if there’s no law, we take a step and start creating awareness about the topic.
+It’s high time, even if there’s no law, we take a step and start creating awareness about ethics in influencer marketing.

 How can you help?

 Put your viewpoint in the comments below, share it with people (brand managers, digital agencies, influencer marketing agencies, influencers) who can help me with the cause.